paupenin/minival/README.md

 ![license](https://img.shields.io/npm/l/minival)
 ![coverage](https://img.shields.io/badge/coverage-100%25-brightgreen)

-> Minimal, fast, and function-based validation library for JavaScript & TypeScript.
+> Minimal, fast, and function-based validation library for JavaScript & TypeScript.\
 > Ideal for small apps, edge runtimes, and constrained environments like AWS AppSync.

-- 🪶 **Tiny and fast** — 595 bytes Brotli, 674 bytes gzip (2.3 KB raw), zero dependencies
+- 🪶 **Tiny and fast** — 595 bytes Brotli, 674 bytes gzip, 2.3 KB raw (all features)
-- 🌲 **Tree-shaking** — Only include what you use
+- 🌲 **Tree-shaking** — Only include what you use, zero dependencies
 - 🧠 **Function-first** — Compose rules with plain functions, no decorators or classes
 - 🔁 **Composable** — Build custom rules with `and()`, `or()`, `opt()`, `req()`
 - 🧾 **Typed schemas** — Full TypeScript support with optional generics